5 Advanced Tuning Methods and Black Box Optimization

 Now if either an error occurs, or the model timeout threshold is reached, then instead of breaking, the learner will simply not make predictions when errors are found and the result is NA for resampling iterations with errors.
 When this happens, our hyperparameter optimization experiment will fail as we cannot aggregate results across resampling iterations.
 Therefore it is essential to select a fallback learner (Section 10.2.2), which is a learner that will be fitted if the learner of interest fails.

 A common approach is to use a featureless baseline (lrn("regr.featureless") or lrn("classif.featureless")).
-Below we set lrn("classif.featureless"), which always predicts the majority class, by passing this learner to the $fallback field.
+We use lrn("classif.featureless"), which always predicts the majority class.

 We can now run our experiment and see errors that occurred during tuning in the archive.